algorithm-helper/algorithm-helper/content/categories/data-structures/hashing/collision-resolution.md

 value to index into the array, and create a node with the (`key`, `val`) pair and insert that into the linked list.
 The article on the
-[Hash Table / Hash Map](/categories/data-structures/hashing/hash-table-hash-map) has more information on how the ratio between the size of the array M and the total amount of keys `N` can be kept so that on average, the size of the linked list is about 5, thus allowing for efficient `O(1)` time for operations like `contains`, `get`, `put`, and `delete`.
+[Hash Table / Hash Map](/categories/data-structures/hashing/hash-table-hash-map) has more information on how the ratio between the size of the array $M$ and the total amount of keys $N$ can be kept so that on average, the size of the linked list is about 5, thus allowing for efficient $O(1)$ time for operations like `contains`, `get`, `put`, and `delete`.

 The following visualizes separate chaining: